Ambush marketing: Regulations

 In response to the threats of ambush marketing and other forms of trademark infringement, organizers of major sporting events have sometimes required host countries or cities to implement special laws that, going beyond standard trademark law, provide regulations and penalties for advertisers who disseminate marketing materials that create unauthorized associations with an event by making references to specific words, concepts, and symbols.
 Organizers may also require a city to set up "clean zones" in and around venues, in which advertising and commerce is restricted to those that are authorized by the event's organizer—specifically, the event's official sponsors.

 In some cases, a venue may be required to suspend its naming rights for the duration of the event if the venue is named for a concern that is not an official sponsor, during which it is referred to under a generic name by all event-related materials and telecasts, and all signage referring to the sponsored name may be obscured or removed.
 For example, 2010 Winter Olympics hockey venue General Motors Place (since renamed to Rogers Arena) was renamed "Canada Hockey Place" for the duration of the Games.
+For similar reasons, Toyota Stadium in Toyota, Japan was renamed "City of Toyota Stadium" during the 2019 Rugby World Cup, in order to clarify that the stadium is named for its geographical location and not for the Toyota Motor Corporation (which is based in the city).

 Broadcasters of events may be contractually required to give the official sponsors right of first refusal to purchase advertising time during their telecasts.
 Some events may require all advertising time to be controlled and allocated by the organizer itself, such as the UEFA Champions League.